rm-controls/rm-controls-tutorial/en/dev_guide/IDE_Config.md

    sudo tar xvzf CLion-*.tar.gz -C /opt/
    ```

+   > [!Warning]
+   >
-    <div class="alert alert-warning" role="alert">Do not extract the tarball over an existing installation to avoid conflicts.
-Always extract to a clean directory.</div>
+   > Do not extract the tarball over an existing installation to avoid conflicts.
+Always extract to a clean directory.

 3. Execute the **CLion.sh** from **bin** subdirectory to run CLion: